-Describe the Testing Protocol:
+Testing Protocol:

-- # The following protocol for performing an undiluted exhaust test on underground diesel engines was developed in collaboration with Canmet. - ∉# The protocol accounts for all factors from pre-test conditions through engine loading factors to time weighted average sampling.
-Pamphlets and on-line multimedia tutorials are provided to assist the mechanics and make the testing as easy as possible. - ∉# The test protocol is designed to ensure, to the greatest degree possible, accurate and consistent testing of diesel exhaust emissions on underground mobile equipment.
+The third and most critical component is the test protocol.
+The following protocol for performing an undiluted exhaust test on underground diesel engines was developed in collaboration with CANMET.
+The protocol accounts for all factors from pre-test conditions through engine loading factors to time weighted average sampling.
+Pamphlets and on-line multimedia tutorials are provided to assist the mechanics and make the testing as easy as possible.
+The test protocol is designed to ensure, to the greatest degree possible, accurate and consistent testing of diesel exhaust emissions on underground mobile equipment.

-Discuss Pre-Test Conditions:
+Pre-Test Conditions:

-Explain how before taking tests the mechanic must ensure three basic conditions are met before proceeding:
+Before taking tests the mechanic must ensure three basic conditions before proceeding: